Editor's Note: This post was originally published February 2015 and has recently been updated and revised for accuracy and comprehensiveness.

 Practice mindful eating

-One of the best ways to help your clients make small changes is to teach them the concept of mindful eating.
+One of the best ways to help your clients build healthy lifestyle habits is to teach them the concept of mindful eating.
 The core principle of mindful eating is to become more aware of the food that we put in to our bodies and how it ultimately makes us feel.
 So while your clients may not be open to completely changing their diets at first, they may be more willing to switch from pizza to salads once they become more aware of how it makes them feel.

 A restful night's sleep should be at the top of the priority list